The R bridge connects Zorro scripts and algorithmic trading systems to the R environment.

 Rset(string name, var *m, int rows, int cols)

-Store an int, var, series or matrix in the R variable name.
+Store an int, var, series, matrix, or string in the R variable name.

 ||Name of the R variable.